hatemragab/v_chat_sdk/README.md

 **peerEmail => is the unique identifier that  you pass to vchat when register** this function throw
 1- you cant start chat if you start chat your self <br />
-2- Exception if peer Email Not in v chat Data base ! so first you must (migrate all users only if aready in production and need to add chat) new project all will be fine <br />
+2- Exception if peer Email Not in v chat Data base ! so first you must (migrate all users only if already in production and need to add chat) new project all will be fine <br />
 3- No internet connection <br />

 ## 4- change user name